awslabs/kubeflow-manifests/docs/component-guides/profiles.md

 IRSA allows the use of AWS IAM permission boundaries at the Kubernetes pod level.
 A Kubernetes service account (SA) is associated with an IAM role with a role policy that scopes the IAM permissions (e.g. S3 read/write access, etc.).
 When a pod in the SA namespace is annotated with the SA name, EKS injects the IAM role ARN and a token is used to get the credentials so that the pod can make requests to AWS services within the scope of the role policy associated with the IRSA.

 For more information, see [Amazon EKS IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).

+### Admin considerations

+- Kubeflow admins will need to create an IAM role for each Profile with the desired scoped permissions.
+- The Profile controller does not have the permissions specified in the Profile roles.
+- The Profile controller has permissions to modify the Profile roles, which it will do to grant assume role permissions to the `default-editor` service account (SA) present in the Profile's namespace.
+- A `default-editor` SA exists in every Profile's namespace and will be annotated with the role ARN created for the profile.
+Pods annotated with the SA name will be granted the Profile role permissions.
+- The `default-editor` SA is used by various services in Kubeflow to launch resources in Profile namespaces.
+However, not all services do this by default.

 ### Component-level implementations

-The following components have Profile-level support:
-- Central Dashboard
-- Notebooks
-- Pipelines
-- AutoML (Katib)
-- KFServing

 The following components have been tested to work with the `AwsIamForServiceAccount` plugin:
 - Notebooks

-Integration with the `AwsIamForServiceAccount` plugin is being actively worked on for all components with Profile-level support.
+Integration with the `AwsIamForServiceAccount` plugin is actively being worked on for all components with [Profile-level support](https://www.kubeflow.org/docs/components/multi-tenancy/overview/#current-integration).

 You can find documentation about the `AwsIamForServiceAccount` plugin for specific components in the individual [component guides](/docs/component-guides/).
 Read on for general configuration instructions.